BUPT/magic-mirror/task-system/README.md

 We are setting up the team of the ‘CAD Task && Reward System’!

-Currently we have 2 members: Shenda SHI and Jiawen HE!
+Currently we have 7 members:

+​	*Shenda SHI, Jiawen He, Zhongjie Chen, Jingru Liang, Ruifeng Kuang, Mingyan Shao, Xiaoyang Kang.*

-Professor SONG and  PhD LI are the supervisor of our team.
+Professor SONG and  PhD LI will be the supervisor of our team.

 #### Jan, 2019

 - [x] Inherited initial idea from PhD Li.
-- [x] Communicated with Professor SONG and enriched the idea. *Jan, 14*
+- [x] Communicated with Professor SONG and enriched the idea.  **Jan, 14**
-- [ ] Now We are hiring!  *Jan, 14*
+- [x] Basically complete recruitment!  **Jan, 23**

 #### Feb, 2019

 - [ ] Complete internal idea about all co-relative system.
-- [ ] Have hired enough team players.
+- [x] Have hired enough team players. **Jan, 23**
 - [ ] Get ready for coding work both front-end and back-end.
+- [ ] Invited Dr. Li to provide guidance to further clarify project needs.

 #### Mar&Apr, 2019